 Thank you in advance for your time.

-We do not have time, for government healthcare reform, or have a chance to wait on the investigation into corporate greed of Mylan.
-We now have to spend more time advocating parents to alternatives, some resorting to syringes that are NOT fast enough to reverse the airways from closing.
+We do not have time, for government healthcare reform, or have a chance to wait on the investigation into the corporate greed e.g. Mylan.
+We are seeing some parents resorting to syringes that are NOT fast enough to reverse the airways from closing.
 2 minutes are too long.
 Parents are not EMS trained medical professionals.
-They do not have oxygen tanks with them, or know how to check vital signs if the drug is working with risks of overdose and being placed into CV.
+They do not have oxygen tanks with them or know how to check vital signs if the drug is working with risks of overdose and being placed into CV.

-I have always believed with in hard times, good follows.
+I have always believed within hard times, good follows.
 Miracles are sometimes disguised in painful struggling times.
-We need to help all vulnerable people facing such harm, they depend on us.
+We need to help all vulnerable people facing such harm.

 For those in the Food Allergy Community, the product looks very familiar.